 Blueair Aware Indoor Air Quality Monitor

-Unlike the other products in our list, the Blueair Aware is an air monitor rather than a purifier.
+Unlike the other products on our list, the Blueair Aware is an air monitor rather than a purifier.
 While many top of the line air purifiers come with sensors, the majority do not.
-Older models that still work perfectly well may not have sensors, which allow users to use their air purifiers most efficiently.
+And, that’s not a big deal.
+Older models that still work perfectly well may not have the latest sensors.
+That’s where this product comes into play.
+It allows users to use their sensorless air purifiers more efficiently.
 The Aware monitors more than most air purifier sensors, too.
 In addition to dust particles and allergens, the Aware monitors carbon dioxide, total VOC, temperature, and humidity.
-After every scan, the Aware sends an update wirelessly to a smartphone app, allowing homeowners to monitor their home’s air quality at any time.
+After every scan, the Aware sends an update wirelessly to a smartphone app.
+Thus allowing homeowners to monitor their home’s air quality at any time.

 - Allows remote air quality monitoring

-- Monitors everything from airborne particles to dangerous gases
+- Monitors everything from airborne particles to dangerous gasses

 - No batteries required